 Most mobile users these days are happy to get LTE service (and a few of us just wish we could get 3G reliably) but there is already a surprising push towards the next big thing in wireless speeds.
 Samsung thinks it has the solution, or at least what might become one: expanding existing LTE networks into the super-high 28GHz range, the lower part of what's known as the millimeter wave bands.
+The company is calling this system 5G, and expects to have it ready for cellular networks in 2020.

 There's been a fundamental problem holding back the development of gadgets for the last decade or so.
 While processing power, storage capacity, wireless speed, and even display quality are growing at a phenomenal and steady rate, lithium ion batteries really haven't changed at all.
 The best that manufacturers can do is either create smaller components to make more space for the battery bay or make those components more efficient.
 LG Chem has created one of the first truly exciting innovations in battery tech in a long time: a Li-ion battery that's flexible enough to twist into almost any shape necessary.